-So in the beginning when I saw French’s mustard for $0.66 a bottle I bought 4 bottles.
-I had them for three years.
-They expired.
-Guess we don’t eat that much mustard.
-I wasn’t even able to donate it because they had already expired.
-Of course, you can buy things and donate the items you do not want, but just be aware if you are buying things you don’t need, with money you may not have, and storing in places that are taking over your house, it is time to cut back.
+Of course, you can buy things and donate the items you do not want, but be aware if you are buying things you don’t need, with money you may not have, and storing them in places that are taking over your house is time to cut back.

 Taking all the Peelies and Tear Pad Coupons

-There you are in your favorite store and what do you see?!
-A coupon peelie on Oreos for a $1 off one package.
-You have not come across a $1 off one on Oreos in ..
+There you are at your favorite store, and what do you see?!
+A coupon peelie on Oreos for $1 off one package.
+You have not received a $1 off one on Oreos in ..
 NEVER.
-You grab it and all the others.
+So you grab it and all the others.
 These coupons will make a great deal when they go on sale.

 WRONG.
-We have coupon code.
-Taking peelies ( coupons found on a product) is wrong.
+We have a coupon code.
+Taking peelies ( coupons found on a product) is incorrect.
 These coupons are meant only for the person who is buying the product.